Climate and the City: Technical solutions and innovations for climate sensitive city planning

-In this program you will work in interdisciplinary teams to develop innovative ideas for urban climate adaptation.
+In this program you will work in interdisciplinary teams to co-develop innovative ideas for resilient and liveable cities.

 After this course you will have

-- Understand: Gain in-depth knowledge of urban climate adaptation – on approaches, solutions, scaling – from top experts in the field of environmental engineering, economics, urban design/planning, health and social/behavioural sciences.
+- Understand: Gain in-depth knowledge of urban climate adaptation– on approaches, solutions, scaling – from top experts in the field of environmental engineering/sciences, economics, urban design/planning, health and social/behavioural sciences.

 - Expand your network: Get valuable insights from startups and industry leaders.

-- Teamwork: work in interdisciplinary student teams, since this course is designed for students from diverse backgrounds, including business, architecture, engineering, communication, health and environmental sciences.
+- Teamwork: work in interdisciplinary teams, with students from diverse backgrounds, including business, architecture, engineering, communication, health and environmental sciences.

 - Apply: learn creative ideation and entrepreneurial skills to develop innovative ideas for new products and services.